LoneWarrior99/SOC-Training/zeek.md

 This was a writeup tryhackme's zeek modules.

+The official description; "Zeek (formerly Bro) is the world's leading platform for network security monitoring.
+Flexible, open-source, and powered by defenders."
+"Zeek is a passive, open-source network traffic analyser.
+Many operators use Zeek as a network security monitor (NSM) to support suspicious or malicious activity investigations.
+Zeek also supports a wide range of traffic analysis tasks beyond the security domain, including performance measurement and troubleshooting."

+---

 An alert triggered: "Anomalous DNS Activity".
 The case was assigned to you.
 Inspect the PCAPand retrieve the artefacts to confirm this alert is a true positive.